MackHalliday/sweater_weather/README.md

 ### Road Trip

   Returns details for road trip including travel time and weather at destination

-  If successful, will return details for road trip

   Must include valid API key

+  If successful, will return details for road trip and status 201

   ``` POST /api/v1/road_trip ```